aboushawareb-mariem/Identifying-Question-Pairs-that-have-the-Same-Intent/README.md

 ![git](https://user-images.githubusercontent.com/16010276/48633845-1ded1400-e9bc-11e8-989a-fa7af7011b9a.png)

+* Having a siamese architecture means that we have two or more identical branches of the network, one for each input passed to the model.

 * In this model, Glove's pretrained word embeddings were used.
 Word embedding is a way of mapping words to the vector space.
 Thus, every word is represented using a vector, and semantically similar words have close vectors.
 This allows for a better and a more meaningful numerical repersentation of words.

 * In this model also, Keras's Embedding layer was used in order to replace every word with its corresponding vector from the Glove model.
 In order to do this, the following steps were followed: